 News & Announcements

-Venue: Level 2 Ballroom, The Japanese Association, Singapore
+Venue: The Japanese Association

 to the Straits Times School Pocket Money Fund through the Japanese Association, Singapore.